 - Encourage girls’ leadership in science, sports, and other non-traditional activities

-Objective: Pass comprehensive immigration reform legislation that protects women and reunites families
+- Real Immigration Reform: Pass comprehensive immigration reform legislation that protects women and reunites families.

 - Provide access to schools, health care, drivers’ licenses and bank accounts for all immigrants